 That said; here’s his take on fishing Mille Lacs through the seasons.
 It’s sure to give any angler a solid foothold from which to launch a fishing trip.

-“Still,” he says, “you can find fish almost anywhere in the lake at this time.
+“Still,” he says, “you can find walleye almost anywhere in the lake at this time.
 Not only is the mid-lake structure going; you can find walleyes in extremely shallow water, too.
 It’s fun to fish in that 10- to 12-foot range early because you catch a lot of big walleyes.
-The fish use structure much like they did in the late fall, frequenting shallow-water spots even during daytime hours.
+The fish use structure much as they did in the late fall, frequenting shallow-water spots even during daytime hours.
 And unlike a lot of lakes where it’s hard to buy a walleye outside the peak low-light periods, on Mille Lacs you can generally catch them all day long, depending on the day.”

-Structure that produces early-winter walleyes is so abundant on Mille Lacs that it’s difficult to pin down one or two hotspots, according to Roach.
+The structure that produces early-winter walleyes is so abundant on Mille Lacs that it’s difficult to pin down one or two hotspots, according to Roach.
 He recommends focusing on points, humps and drop-offs associated with the shoreline wherever you find them.
 On the south end, a good place to start is The Graveyard, a prominent gravel point that attracts numbers of fish.
-“We usually set up on a point or drop-off early in the day, then drill our way along the breaks, starting at the top edges and zig-zagging along the edge.
+“We usually set up on a point or drop-off early in the day, then drill our way along with the breaks, starting at the top edges and zig-zagging along the edge.
 We call it ‘ice trolling,’ and it’s amazing the number of fish you can pick up along the way.
 Toward evening we return to the point—the spot-on-the-spot type of area.”

 Mid-lake humps such as 4- and 5-Mile Gravel and Sloppy Joes are other options and can be accessed from the south shoreline when the ice is thick enough to support traffic.
 On the east side, try Big Point and from the northeast, try the breakline in front of Myr Mar Marina, he says.
-But don’t limit yourself to these areas; if the action is too slow for your liking, move to similar structure elsewhere on the lake.
+But don’t limit yourself to these areas; if the action is too slow for your liking, move to a similar structure elsewhere on the lake.

 From mid-winter on, fishing action centers on secondary breaklines and offshore structure, he says, such as the mudflats in the northeast quadrant as well as flats closer to the east shoreline.
 But the key at this time is to tone down the presentation a bit.
 “Now’s when I fish a Buck-Shot® Rattle or a Forage Minnow® spoon almost exclusively,” he says.
 “You tie directly to these lures; there are no split rings that allow extra action.
 Plus, they fish ‘heavy.’
 What I mean is that they sit more vertically in the water, and when you jig them they look more like how an invertebrate would appear.
 If necessary, you can also drop them into the silt to trigger strikes from those mid-winter walleyes.”